 Internships usually last for eight to twelve weeks, with the intern working five 8-hour days per week.
 Other arrangements may be negotiated with the internship supervisor.
 We are flexible and can work with your schedule to achieve mutually agreeable starting and ending dates.

-Some intern positions may be arranged at other times of the year, including Cultural Resource Management internships which are preferred during the school year.
+Some intern positions may be arranged at other times of the year, including Cultural Resource Management internships which are accepted during the school year.
 Contact the volunteer coordinator if you are interested in an off-season (winter) internship.

 All internships require a working knowledge of cultural and/or natural resources management techniques.
 The work will require some physical exertion such as long periods of standing/walking outdoors over rough terrain and exposure to weather.